 - The six concepts that make an enterprise revolutionarily convenient.

-- Defining friction and what it looks as if to reduce friction with clients.
+- Defining friction and what it looks like to reduce friction with clients.

-- Examples of comfort in special industries and the way it’s miles achieved in innovative ways.
+- Examples of comfort in special industries and the way its miles are achieved in innovative ways.

 - Delivery studies that are sport changers.